-When you do your laundry, you may want to add a mixture of a few drops tree tea oil and lemon juice, which is an excellent solution home remedy against the mites.
+When you do your laundry, you may want to add a mixture of a few drops of tree tea oil and lemon juice, which is an excellent solution home remedy against the mites.

 Step 3: Wash All Beds and Household Fabrics.

 Bedding and household fabrics are the favorite home of the dust mite.
 During mite infestation, you need to wash all bedding including your bed, and your dog bed, and household fabrics (like pillowcases, curtain, blankets) in hot water ideally once every 1-2 weeks.

 Step 4: Cover Your Bed, Mattress, and Pillow.